Clan Ross

 Clan Ross (Clann Anndrais [ˈkʰl̪ˠãũn̪ˠ ˈan̪ˠt̪ɾɪʃ]) is a Highland Scottish clan.
 The original chiefs of the clan were the original Earls of Ross.

 History

 Origins

-The first recorded chief of the Clan Ross was "Fearcher Mac an t-Sagirt" which in English meant "son of the priest" alluding to his Ó Beólláin descent from the hereditary Abbots of Applecross.
+The first recorded chief of the Clan Ross was "Fearcher Mac an t-Sagairt" which in English meant "son of the priest" alluding to his Ó Beólláin descent from the hereditary Abbots of Applecross.
 Fearchar helped King Alexander II of Scotland (1214–1249) crush a rebellion by Donald Bane, a rival claimant to the Scottish throne.
 Fearchar was knighted by the king and by 1234 he was officially recognized with the title of Earl of Ross.

 The Earl's son, William was abducted in about 1250 in a revolt against the Earl's rule.
 However, he was rescued with help from the Munros who were rewarded with lands and who became closely connected with their powerful benefactors.

 Wars of Scottish Independence

 During the Wars of Scottish Independence the Clan Ross fought against the English at the Battle of Dunbar (1296) where their chief, the Earl of Ross was captured.
 This meant that for a short time William II, Earl of Ross sided with the English but he later supported Robert the Bruce of Scotland.
 The Clan Ross fought alongside King Robert the Bruce when Earl Fearchar's grandson William led the clan against the English at the Battle of Bannockburn in 1314.
 Hugh, Earl of Ross, was killed at the Battle of Halidon Hill in 1333.